asemio/SZXX/README.md

   - Fold this file into a final state using function `f`, in string chunks of ~8192 bytes.
 - `Action.Fold_bigstring f`
   - Fold this file into a final state using function `f`, in bigstring chunks of ~8192 bytes.
   - **IMPORTANT:** this `Bigstring.t` is volatile!
 It's only safe to read from it until the end of function `f` (the "folder" function).
-If you need to access the data again later, copy it in some way before the end of function `f`.
+If you need to access the data again later, make a copy of it in before the end of function `f`.
 - `Action.Parse p`
   - Apply the `Angstrom.t` parser `p` to the file while it is being decompressed without having to fully decompress it first.
   - `Action.Parse` expects `p` to consume all bytes and leave no trailing junk bytes after a successful parse.